Adolfi/UmbracoNineDemoSite/UmbracoTenDemoSite/readme.md

 # Umbraco 10 Demo Site

+## Get started

+- Run website (project: UmbracoTenDemoSite.Web, launchSettings: Umbraco.Web.UI)
+- Add admin login and choose database setup
-- Run website (project: UmbracoTenDemoSite.Web, launchSettings: Umbraco.Web.UI), go through setup, goto backoffice, select uSync in Settings section and import all.
+- In Settings section of the backoffice, select uSync and import all.
-- Rebuild the Examine indexes.
 - Goto Content section and refresh browser or stop debugging and restart.
 Now the frontend should appear.

+## Upgrade History

-## Upgrade from 9.4.2 to 10.0.0-rc5
+### Upgrade from 9.4.2 to 10.0.0-rc5

 - Create new Umbraco 10rc5 site with sqlite db, build and run.
 - Added projects as in UmbracoNineDemoSite with v10rc5 dependencies.
 - Copied project .cs files from UmbracoNineDemoSite.